atsaloli/cf3-tutorial/chapters/cfengine_100.md

 ### Running the Examples: Inform Mode

-We recommend adding *-I* to turn on Inform mode, to inform of changes made to the system.
-By default CFEngine won't inform of changes as reports at scale (e.g. tens of thousands of systems) can be overwhelming.
+By default, CFEngine doesn't inform you of changes it makes as reports at scale (e.g. tens of thousands of systems) can be overwhelming.

 However, while learning, it's educational to know when CFEngine makes changes and what those changes are.

+You can use the *-I* switch to turn on Inform mode so that CFEngine informs of changes it makes to your system:

 Example: